cjcliffe/CubicSDR-AppImageKit/README.md

 # CubicSDR-AppImageKit
 AppImageKit build scripts (CentOS 8 base)

-We use a dedicated VM as the build environment.
-With [vagrant](https://www.vagrantup.com/) installed, you can easily provision a build VM.
-Simply run:
+Vagrant is required for the build environment.
+If you don't have [vagrant](https://www.vagrantup.com/) installed, please install it first.
+Then, you can easily provision and connect to a build VM by running the following commands:
 ```
 $ vagrant up
 $ vagrant ssh